Your GP can arrange for you to see a specialist doctor if you have symptoms that could be due to cancer or cancer of unknown primary (CUP).

 - a CUP specialist nurse (a clinical nurse specialist or CNS)

-You have a confirmed cancer of unknown primary (cCUP) if no primary cancer is found.
+You have a confirmed cancer of unknown primary (cCUP) if no primary cancer is found after the specialised tests.
 The CUP specialist team will then work together to decide on the best way to manage your care.